Boyer-Moore - The String Matcher That Skips More Than It Reads

 return last

-Good Suffix Heuristic
+Good Suffix Rule

-for j = 0 to m - 1: gs[j] = m // default: shift by full length
+for j = 0 to m - 1: gs[j] = m

 for j = m - 1 downto 0:

-if suf[j] == j + 1: // P[0..j] is a suffix of P
+if suf[j] == j + 1:

 for k = 0 to m - 2 - j: